xtermi2/kibana-searchguard/README.md

 ## How to use

-This image can be used in the same way as the [original elastic kibana OSS image](https://www.elastic.co/guide/en/kibana/current/docker.html).
+This image can be used in the same way as the [original elastic kibana image](https://www.elastic.co/guide/en/kibana/current/docker.html).
 Have also a look at the [searchguard kibana configuration](https://docs.search-guard.com/latest/kibana-authentication-http-basic).
 Here is a example how to run it with an existing elasticsearch: